top of page

 Why We Exist

-Persistent behavior challenges, bullying, disengagement, stagnant academic performance, and rising youth mental health concerns reflect a school model developed over 150 years ago — before modern science understood how children learn and develop.
+Persistent behavior challenges, bullying and school violence, disengagement, stagnant academic performance, and rising youth mental health concerns are not random failures.
+They are symptoms of a school model created more than 150 years ago.

-Modern developmental science now offers a clear, evidence-based blueprint for learning environments in which students thrive academically, socially, and emotionally — and teachers are empowered to do their best work.
+Modern developmental science now provides a clear, evidence-based blueprint for designing learning environments where students thrive academically, socially, and emotionally—and where educators are empowered to do their best work.

-This initiative integrates research, policy development, and pilot implementation to build a science-aligned public education model designed for statewide replication.
+The Washington Youth Mental Health & Public School Promise Initiative brings together research, policy development, and real-world pilot implementation to build and demonstrate a science-aligned public education model—ready for statewide replication.

 The core classroom model has remained largely unchanged for over a century.